Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Byron Bay has 85 active public transport stops offering a mix of train and bus services.
-These are covered by 46 routes that together facilitate 741 weekly passenger trips.
-The average distance to the nearest stop for residents is 234 meters.
+Byron Bay has 85 active public transport stops, offering a mix of train and bus services.
+These stops are served by 46 individual routes, collectively providing 741 weekly passenger trips.
+Transport accessibility is rated as good, with residents located an average of 234 meters from the nearest stop.

 Frequently Asked Questions - Transport